finbourne/lusid-sdk-csharp-preview/sdk/docs/WorkspaceApi.md

             try
             {
-                // [EARLY ACCESS] CreateSharedItem: Create a new item in a shared workspace.
+                // [EXPERIMENTAL] CreateSharedItem: Create a new item in a shared workspace.
                 WorkspaceItem result = apiInstance.CreateSharedItem(workspaceName, workspaceItemCreationRequest);
                 Debug.WriteLine(result);
             }